andrewctam/triangulations-calculator/README.md

 ![Demo 3](demo3.png)

 ## Installation
-Clone this repository and install npm dependencies.
-Then, start the local server.
+If you don't have node.js installed, install it [here](https://nodejs.org/en/download/).
+Then, clone this repository and install npm dependencies.
+Start the local server, which should start on http://localhost:3000.

 ```
 git clone https://github.com/tamandrew/triangulations-calculator.git